Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 ## Widget features

-The main widget application features include:
+The main features of widget application include:

 - Creating widget applications

-  You can [create a widget application](#create), which usually has 1 process for maintaining the main loop.
+You can [create a widget application](#create) that usually has single process for maintaining the main loop.
 Within the process, the framework can [create multiple widget instances](#app_instance) that can share the same resources.
 The widget application can also share data with other applications.
 The widget application can also [share data](#share) with other applications.
-Multiple instances of the same widget app could be used to create different UI for different size of the Widget instance.
+Multiple instances of the same widget app could be used to create different UI for different size of the widget instance.

 - Managing multiple widget instances